These parking rules and regulations are in effect throughout the year, including holidays and all University recesses and intercessions.

 To park in lots other than the Paid Visitor's Lot, the Parking Garage or at meters, visitors may purchase a temporary parking permit for the current daily rate at the Information Booth, Parking Services or University Police (24 hours).

 Meters are enforced 24 hours a day, every day.
+Parking permits (hangtags and decals) do not allow unpaid parking at meters.

 Companies with representatives serving offices or equipment on campus are expected to follow all parking regulations.
 Parking Services will issue special parking hangtags to service vehicles at the time of their registration.
 The service permit allows service vehicles to park for a maximum of two hours in specially marked State/Service spaces located in parking lots and near loading docks.